chpxu/development-flake/README.md

 - `Python` with pre-installed packages intended for scientific work and visualisation.
   - Default packages: `numpy, scipy, matplotlib`
 - `Node/JS/TS` with pre-installed packages for `nodejs, yarn`.
+  - The packages installed here are minimal since I prefer to use `package.json`s for each individual project.
 - Easy modification of development environments for each language.
 <!-- - Setting up local `settings.json` for VSCode (WIP). -->
 ## Configuring for your own use